dallas-hall/kode-kloud-engineer/devops/kubernetes/replicationcontroller.md

 ## Task

 > The Nautilus DevOps team wants to create a ReplicationController to deploy several pods.
 They are going to deploy applications on these pods, these applications need highly available infrastructure.
+Below you can find exact details, create the ReplicationController accordingly.
+>
+> Create a ReplicationController using `httpd` image, preferably with `latest` tag, and name it as `httpd-replicationcontroller`.
+>
-Below you can find exact details, create the ReplicationController accordingly.<br><br>Create a ReplicationController using nginx image, preferably with latest tag, and name it as `nginx-replicationcontroller`.<br>Labels `app` should be `nginx_app`, and labels `type` should be `front-end`.
-The container should be named as `nginx-container` and also make sure replica counts are 3.<br>All pods should be running state after deployment.
+> Labels `app` should be `httpd_app`, and labels `type` should be `front-end`.
+The container should be named as `httpd-container` and also make sure replica counts are 3.
+>
+> All pods should be running state after deployment.

 ## Preliminary Steps